FrankRay78/PatienceOS/private/README.md

 # Frank's 'private' files

+A general store of some local files.

-Not actually private, but not well documented, local config, scratch and temp work etc.
+Includes local config, scratch and temporary work etc.

+Beware, these aren't documented nor intended for general consumption.